-A course designed for those who have an interest in beginning, purchasing or managing a small business.
-Major topics include the entrepreneurial personality, strategic and tactical planning, forms of ownership, whether to buy an existing business or start your own, finances and financial record keeping, building and maintaining the business plan, potential sources of funds and taxes.
-B163 completes the student's introduction to small business issues.
+For those who have an interest in beginning, purchasing or managing a small business.
+Major topics include the entrepreneurial personality, strategic and tactical planning, forms or ownership, whether to buy and existing business or start your own, financial management and planning, basic economics, marketing, supply chanin management, human resource management, purchasing, inventory control, risk management, and globalization.